 This Practice Note outlines the key external competences of the EU and how they are implemented.
 The Practice Note also considers the role of the Court of Justice in the field of external competences and especially in connection with determining whether international agreements have direct effect.
 Finally, the Practice Note summarises the key points of the EU’s Common Foreign and Security Policy (CFSP) which remains an important and developing part of the EU’s external competence.

-This Practice Note outlines the implications of an infringement of EU law for a member state and the various mechanisms, whether in the Court of Justice or in national courts through which an infringement may be remedied.
-Once infringement of individual rights has been established, it will be necessary for the member state to stop the infringement, remedy the cause of the breach and, if appropriate, compensation will be paid to any individual whose Treaty rights have been infringed.
+This Practice Note outlines the implications of an infringement of EU law for a Member State and the various mechanisms through which an infringement may be remedied.
+Once infringement of individual rights has been established, it will be necessary for the Member State to stop the infringement, remedy the cause of the breach and, if appropriate, compensation will be paid to any individual whose Treaty rights have been infringed.

 This Practice Note considers the interpretation of legislation by the Court of Justice and by national courts and how this seeks to secure the effective application of EU law.
 It considers the obligations of the Court of Justice when interpreting EU legislative acts and how national courts use the interpretative technique of indirect effect in order to give effect to EU law within the domestic legal order.

 ARCHIVED: This Practice Note has been archived and is not maintained.
 This Practice Note considers the operation of section 2(2) of the European Communities Act 1972 and the use of Statutory Instruments to implement EU legislation within the UK during its membership of the EU.

 This Practice Note outlines the key obligations for EU Member States when transposing EU Directives and the consequences for Member States should they fail to do so correctly.

 ARCHIVED: This Practice Note has been archived and is not maintained.
 This Practice Note aims to outline the practice, procedures and objectives of parliamentary scrutiny of EU legislation and policy within both Houses of Parliament.